tuxwobb/weather/README.md

 ## Setup

-You need to generate and setup OpenWeatherMap API_KEY in .env file in backend folder in format:
+You need to generate and setup OpenWeatherMap API_KEY in .env file in frondend folder in format:

 ```
 VITE_OPEN_WEATHER_API_KEY = "<your api key>"